Why would you want to ask for customer feedback?

 Things work a little different for eCommerce websites.
 You need to be more specific, clearer and need deeper insights that tell you how exactly the customers behave with your website and the business.

-One of the best ways for feedback collection on eCommerce sites is integrating a feedback widget with defined sets of easily answerable questions.
-Keep in your senses that the questions must not seem like work.
-They must go along with the regular flow and should not cause any obstruction to the regular browsing behavior.
+One of the best ways to collect feedback on e-commerce sites is to integrate a feedback widget with defined sets of questions that are easy to answer.
+Keep in mind that the questions should not feel like work.
+They should go hand in hand with the regular flow and should not interfere with the usual browsing behavior.

 Support Feedback for Online Portals